 When students are young, it is important to use short texts to find the main idea.
 Having the ability to extract the main idea and details from a simple text will help them summarize in the future.
 Teach students to investigate the title and beginning sentences for clues.
 Show them that sometimes the author can be very clear about the main topic and other times it can be hidden.

-You and your students will love learning about finding the key idea and details with this fun resource!
-Tackle this concept with young learners by using an original song, cut and paste practice pages, and other unique activities.
+You and your students will love learning about finding the key idea and details with these fun worksheets!
+Tackle this concept with young learners by using an original song, cut and paste practice pages, main idea graphic organizers, and other unique activities.
 Your students will get the hang of finding the big idea in no time at all!

 Fall in love with these FREE practice pages

 Start having a blast with main idea today!
-Grab these free sample worksheets to help you get started with this important reading concept.
+Grab these free sample worksheets for main idea and supporting details to help you get started with this important reading concept.

 Enjoy!
 And happy teaching.